thdim/cheat-sheets/Linux-Command-Line.md

 ## Redirects

 ### Redirect Standard Output
+_Standard Output:_ Will output the result of a command in the console
 __WARNING:__ Using redirect will overwrite the destination filename

 `command > filename` _Will output the result of the "command" into the "filename"_
 `ls -l /usr/bin > list.txt` _Example_